 Got another question about Cabo San Lucas / San Jose del Cabo and the Mexican drug cartel violence the US media loves to trumpet lately.
 Is there a connection?
-Should I be worried if I’m travelling to Cabo?
+Should I be worried if I’m traveling to Cabo?
 Will I be abducted by the Mexican Mafia and cut up into little pieces?
 No. No. No.

 Here’s the latest Cabo querey